Is Food Waste a Problem?

 Recent research suggests 1 in 6 Americans struggle to provide themselves and their families with enough food.
 Yet, we waste around one-third of all the food we produce while millions of people in America go hungry.
 We don’t think it’s right that people are going hungry when there’s more than enough to go around.
 With just a 15% reduction in food waste we can feed 25 million people per year.

 Therefore BuffetGO pledges to donate a portion of our profits to organizations fighting hunger once we are sustainable.
 Together, we can make hunger a problem of the past.

 Let’s Combat Climate Change

-By reducing the amount of food we needlessly send to landfill, we’re making a start to slowing down the increasing amounts of deadly greenhouse gas that is constantly being emitted into the atmosphere.
+When sent to landfill, rotting food releases methane, an extremely damaging greenhouse gas that in the short-term is 84 times more potent than carbon dioxide.
+Reducing food waste suppresses climate change and our carbon footprint on the planet.
+By reducing the amount of food we needlessly send to landfills, we’re making a start to slowing down the increasing amounts of deadly greenhouse gases that are constantly being emitted into the atmosphere.